Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Application of the continuous test results model

-We first fitted the standard approach (i.e. the multiple thresholds model separately for each state), described in Section \ref{sect:cont_sims}, using the Box-Cox family of transformations to only studies with stage-specific information.
-Figure \ref{fig:afp_results} (left) shows the pooled estimates, with 95\% CrIs, of the probability of a positive test result for each disease state and across the entire range of thresholds, based on this model.
-We notice that for most thresholds (thresholds $\geq 26$ ng/ml), the estimated sensitivity of AFP to detect very early stage HCC is higher than estimated sensitivity to detect early stage HCC.
+We first fitted the \citet{jones2019quantifying} multiple thresholds model to data for each disease state separately, using data only from studies reporting stage-specific information.
+We assumed the Box-Cox family of transformations for $f()$ and assumed a $\mathrm{Uniform}(-3,3)$ prior for $\lambda.$ Figure \ref{fig:afp_results} (left) shows the pooled estimates, with 95\% CrIs, of the probability of a positive test result for each disease state, across the entire range of thresholds, based on this model.
+We notice that for most thresholds ($\geq 26$ ng/ml), the estimated sensitivity of AFP to detect very early stage HCC is higher than the estimated sensitivity to detect early stage HCC.
 This is a counterintuitive result based on clinical experts' opinion on this test, and is likely driven, similarly to the binary test results case, by the very small amount of stage-specific data --both number of studies, and number of thresholds within each study.
-These summary estimates are seen to be very imprecise, with largely overlapping CrIs between disease states, rendering results from this approach uninformative.
+The summary estimates are seen to be very imprecise, with largely overlapping CrIs between disease states, rendering results uninformative.